 This reasoning makes God's intelligence particularly stunning in that the master mathematician could design a written text that could contain and express multi-dimensionally His Word world and its functions.

 A Sphere of Hexagons

 The numeric presentation for the Hebrew word for wisdom "chokmah," added together, according to standard Hebrew Gematria (letters 1-10 count ordinally after ten letters represent in units of 10 such as 10,20,30 until 100 then letters count in 100's), is 73 and is considered a star number (number of dots in a star pattern as displayed in the image heading this section).

-We could view the ordinal formula that forms a hexagon as representative of the earth.
+We could view the ordinal formula and its hexagonal form as a representation of the earth.
 In this case, a sphere consists of hexagons.
 The Gematria value that forms a star, we might say then, represents the heavens, confirming and testifying that He created it all, the heavens and the earth, not just verbally but mathematically and geometrically.
 There is nothing mystic about God.
 He makes perfect sense out of what is seemingly random.

-Let me explain; If we were to line up all the digits of these two numbers, we see 3773.
-If we merge the sevens by joining earth—37, a hexagonal number, and heavens—73, a star number, overlaying one seven—the number of God's fulfillment, upon the other, we see the number 373.
+The snowflake pattern includes both numbers.
+If we were to line up all the digits of these two numbers, we would see 3773.
+If we overlay the sevens by joining earth—37, a hexagonal number, and heavens—73, a star number, overlaying one seven—the number of God's fulfillment, upon the other, we see the number 373.
 The number 373 is a fractal expression of a snowflake.
 A snowflake is a seemingly useless speck of dust joined with the purified resurrected water in the heaven/sky above.

-A couple of significant Biblical phrases that have a Gematria of 373 amazingly substantiate this entire topic.
+A couple of significant Biblical phrases with a Gematria of 373 substantiate this entire topic.

 — Proverbs 31:21 (373)